project-curio/curio-web/docs/seed_data_acquisition.md

     )
 ```

+> ✅ **Expected Outcome:** Supabase now contains verified institutions with short descriptions, and the console prints “UPSERT: [name] (Status: 200 or 201)” for each entry.
+> 🎯 You’ve completed this stage successfully — move on to the next section when you’re ready.

 Outcome checklist once the cell finishes:
 - `public.institutions` now contains merged, de-duplicated entries with short descriptions.
 - `public.institution_source_links` ties each institution to all contributing raw rows for provenance.